AuthorTec File Doctor

 In the bottom of the View pane click the checkbox for displaying the Developer tab.

-AuthorTec File Doctor performs three major tasks.
+AuthorTec File Doctor performs four major tasks.

 Click the button to reveal a drop down menu.
 Select the task you need to perform:

 Add password protection for opening and editing Word documents

 All of these functions can be performed on multiple files and saves you from having to perform the tasks manually, one file at a time.